RickofManc/community-yoga/README.md

 The website will be targeted at all members of the community so accessibility in design is key as yoga can benefit anyone, no matter age or physically ability.
 The website should clearly inform students when and where classes occur, what to expect and bring.
 Should a student be unable to attend a class there will be a page to support learning at home.

 #### Leading User Stories
-* As a student with accessibility needs, I want to intuitively navigate the website to learn all about OT Yoga, so that I can attend as part of regular exercise.
+* As a student with accessibility requirements, I want to intuitively navigate the website to learn all about OT Yoga, so that I can attend as part of regular exercise.
 * As a student, I want to learn when and where yoga occurs in Old Trafford, so that I can attend as part of regular exercise.
 * As a student, I want to learn how much a class costs and what I need to bring, so that I can be prepared when I attend a class.
 * As a student, I want to learn what type of yoga is practiced, so I can understand if it will be something I would like to learn, or have practiced before.